 The Foundation is one of the Society’s longest and most generous donors, supporting our work since 1959.
 In 1959 the Wolfson Research Professorships were established and continue to support Professors in achieving outstanding scientific research.

 The Royal Society Wolfson Research Professorship is for world-class scientists who would benefit from a period of long-term support to allow them to focus on research and collaboration based at an institution in the UK.

-Recipients of the Wolfson Research Professorship have made major contributions to scientific advancement, including.
+Recipients of the Wolfson Research Professorships have made major contributions to scientific advancement, including: